 Some posts on this blog contain affiliate links.
 If you click them, I earn a small commission.
 It does not cost you anything extra, but this commission helps support the work of running this site.
 The views and opinions expressed on this blog are purely my own.

 I’m a Louisiana girl.
 I grew up in north Louisiana and I lived in south Louisiana for 8 years… and believe me when I say Cajuns know how to cook!
+I haven’t lived in Louisiana for many years now, but anytime there is a cold snap, I start craving my Instant Pot Gumbo.
+This is a fast and easy way to have your favorite Cajun flavors in a fast one hour instant pot recipe.

-Now, being a Louisiana girl… I have a special place in my heart for gumbo.
+I have a special place in my heart for gumbo.
 It’s the perfect meal for a cold fall or winter day!

 Note: I chose Rye Flour since it’s a healthier option, but I know many people are looking for a Gluten-Free choice and you could use this recipe with your preferred Gluten-Free Flour and I think it would work great!
 I have used this one before and it’s excellent!

 I made gumbo… IN.
 MY.
 INSTANT.
 POT.
+And it only took about ONE HOUR!

 If you aren’t familiar with an Instant Pot, stop reading and check this out right now!